redbear/Duo/docs/programming_reference.md

 ##### <span id="onconnectedcallback">`onConnectedCallback()`</span>

-Registers a function to be called when the procedure that connecting to peer BLE device completed.
+Registers a function to be called when the procedure that establishing connection to a peer device completed.

 The callback function should take two parameters and return nothing.
 One of the parameters **`BLEStatus_t`** reflects the connection status, it should be either of the following value: